 Although the above discussion appears complicated, the solution for surface measurements to state plane distances are quite simple to program on programmable calculators or computers.

 The surveyor’s primary concern is with surface measurements and the use of the coordinate relationship between points established, or to be established, on the ground.
-To compute a distance ‘D’ between two points on the ground from their state plane coordinates (grid) distance ‘S’, the above corrections must be applied in a reversed order.
+To compute a distance ‘D’ between two points on the ground from their state ground coordinates (grid) distance ‘S’, the above corrections must be applied in a reversed order.
 The inverse correction is:

-In some situations it is impractical to adjust every surface measurement to determine the state plane coordinates of the point.
+In some situations it is impractical to adjust every surface measurement to determine the state ground coordinates of the point.
 There are some cases where it may be advantageous to produce engineering mapping on a plane that closely relate to the ground on which that facility is being designed and constructed.

 The advantage of having a coordinate system that can be as closely related to the ground as practicable is obvious.
 The danger is that this data could erroneously be confused with state plane based surveys.
-Therefore, the coordinate listings should be clearly identifiable so that surface coordinates cannot be confused with state plane grid coordinates.
-Other criteria for establishing a coordinate system (Project Specific Adjusted State Plane Coordinate) for engineering projects should include:
+Therefore, the coordinate listings should be clearly identifiable so that surface coordinates cannot be confused with state ground grid coordinates.
+Other criteria for establishing a coordinate system (Project Specific Adjusted State Ground Coordinate) for engineering projects should include:

 In accordance with the above criteria, surface coordinates should be established for the project, which best fit the elevation of the ground.
 A Project Adjustment Factor (PAF) should be calculated for each project using the average of the combined factors for reducing surface distance to state plane distances.
 Some NJDOT mapping and engineering calculations are produced on the surface plane and listings indicate surface coordinates.

-The Universal Transverse Mercator (UTM) system is another important plane coordinate system.
+The Universal Transverse Mercator (UTM) system is another important ground coordinate system.
 Originally developed by the military for artillery use, it provides worldwide coverage from 80° South latitude to 84° North latitude.
 Each zone has a width of 6° 00'00",which requires 60 zones to cover the entire earth.
 The zones are numbered easterly from 180° West longitude.
 New Jersey is located in zone 18.

 Longitudes and latitudes used in UTM calculations are based on Clarke 1866, the same ellipsoid used in NAD 27.